 College Prep's counseling and health education programs demonstrate our commitment to comprehensive support of our students.
-As part of this support, the school has a full-time Health Educator/Counselor, Ayize Jama-Everett, who is available to students, their parents, faculty, and staff for brief counseling, referral, and consultation.
+As part of this support, the school has a full-time counselor, Gabrielle Holder, who is available to students, their parents, faculty, and staff for brief counseling, referral, and consultation.
 The counselor works collaboratively as a participant in many aspects of school programming: health education, retreat development and implementation, the freshman foundations course, and sophomore health.
 The counselor also meets once with all freshmen and new students as part of their transition to College Prep.
 Students may self-refer to counseling or be referred by teachers, administrators, or advisors.

 The counseling support service plays a significant role in all aspects of the School.
 The services the counselor provides fulfill College Preparatory School's mission to support the personal, social and emotional development of all students.
 The counselor works closely with the Assistant Head of School, Dean of Students, the Learning Specialist, advisors, outside professionals, families, and teachers.
 We believe that the collaborative team approach is appropriate to the developmental needs of our students.

 Senior Mentors and Retreaters help freshmen and transfer students adjust to high school life at College Prep.
 After all, they were freshmen or transfers once, too!
 At the beginning of the year, groups of seniors and new students are paired up.
 New students can go to these seniors with questions, to share experiences, and learn the ins and outs of life at College Prep.
 Our Senior Mentors and Retreaters all go through an extensive leadership training program and also help develop and co-facilitate our freshmen and sophomore retreats.